• Planning Process

 - Health Centres

 Health Centres are funded by NHS on a per capita basis of registrations.
 The more people who come to the area and register, the more funding the Medical Centre gets.
 Recently the planning policy has changed to also include some s75 funds to go towards Medical Centres.
 Queensferry Medical Centre has expanded over recent years.
-An application for a third Pharmacy is currently under appeal to NHS.
+An application for a third Pharmacy was refused by the NHS Board but is currently under further appeal.

 - Shops and employment

 A commercial area is proposed within the Builyeon Rd site, it will be open to shops and businesses to apply if interested.
-The Dalmeny Park site planning application has been granted and is awaiting developers to build.
+The Dalmeny Park site planning application has been granted but has failed to attract commercial investors.
 Ferrymuir was marketed for many years for business use then retail but with no interest lodged.

 - Traffic & Travel